Fourth Annual Newton Monarch Festival

 • Butterfly Garden Tours

-• Monarchs in different stages – egg, caterpillar, chrysalis, butterfly
+• Live Monarchs in different stages – egg, caterpillar, chrysalis, butterfly

 If you have milkweed plants, seeds, or seed pods to share please bring them along to our Exchange table.
 Please label seeds (in small bags or envelopes) and plants according to the type of milkweed.
 We will provide a general sheet with planting instructions and guidelines.
 Monarchs rely on milkweed for their survival (for laying eggs and as food for their caterpillar stage.)
-Tour the local gardens with native milkweed and other pollinator plants.
-Meet and learn from local Monarch experts – those who maintain official Monarch Waystations and who raise Monarchs free from predators for release using very simple supplies.
+Tour the local gardens at Wellington Park that have lots of native milkweed and other pollinator plants.
+Meet and learn from local Monarch experts who maintain official Monarch Waystations and raise a few monarchs from egg to butterfly for educational purposes.

 Wellington Park Monarch GardenDIRECTIONS AND PARKING